lapauwThomas/PyStubbler/README.md

 # Build python stubs for .NET assemblies

 Forked from [McNeel python stubs](https://github.com/mcneel/pythonstubs).
 So kudos to him for doing the initial work.
+Major changes and refactoring has been done see the section below.

 The motivation behind this is to be able to generate the python stubs that can be used in combination with Pythonnet.